tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

 resets the default to the latest version of the file in the repository

  * 'relativeRepoPath' is path in the repository

-### getDefault
-gets the default version of the file in the repository

- * 'relativeRepoPath' is path in the repository
- * `-o`, `--out` is output file path

 ### --help
 Prints the help message.